There is nothing more iconic in American food history than diner food. It’s simple food that’s delicious, nostalgic, and easy to make.

 - Canola or Vegetable Oil

 So you say you don’t like onions.
 That’s OK, omit them or substitute chopped green pepper.

 What Can I Serve with Diner-Style Breakfast Potatoes and Onions?

 The simple answer is to serve what you like.
 Think about what would be served in a diner.
 Here are just some ideas:

 - Fried Eggs

 While this copycat restaurant recipe calls for red potatoes, you can certainly use baking potatoes if you have some to use up.
 No matter which you use, you’ll want to cook them the same way.

 Place clean potatoes into a large pot and fill with water.
 Place the pot on the stove and bring to a rolling boil over high heat.
 Turn the heat down if the water is splattering but not so low the pot doesn’t boil.

 Continue to boil the potatoes until they are just fork-tender.
 You don’t want them falling apart.
-Drain them well before continuing on with the recipe.
+Drain them well before continuing with the recipe.

-The reason you put the potatoes in the water before boiling is so that everything comes to temperature at the same time resulting in even cooking of the potatoes.
+The reason you put the potatoes in the water before boiling is so that everything comes to the temperature at the same time resulting in even cooking of the potatoes.